 We all like to receive gifts but are you aware that there are also tax breaks when giving gifts too!
-Provided that a few simple guidelines are followed then a business can successfully deduct the cost of providing them against their profits and in turn pay less tax.
+Provided that a few simple guidelines are followed then a business can successfully deduct the cost of providing them against their profits and in turn, pay less tax.

-Giving of gifts by business’ normally fall into two categories, gifts to employees and gifts to customers.
+Giving of gifts by a business’ normally fall into two categories, gifts to employees and gifts to customers.

-Under normal rules if an employer were to give its employees a gift then it would be taxable on the employee.
-However, by following a few simple guidelines outlined below, not only can the employer give gifts to their employees tax free but they can also offset this cost against their business profits:
+Under normal rules, if an employer were to give its employees a gift then it would be taxable on the employee.
+However, by following a few simple guidelines outlined below, not only can the employer give gifts to their employees tax-free but they can also offset this cost against their business profits:

 In order to qualify the individual gift to the employee must….